KrystinSinclair/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+# This is a list best restuarnt in Dupont
+- City Light of China
+-Sette Osteria
+-Buffallo Billards
+-Lemon Cuisine